 Here are some other tips to try:

 After taking all these steps you still have problems it may be time to seek the help of your primary care provider.
 Our providers at Michigan Primary Care Partners are accepting new patients.
-To schedule your appointment, call any of our convenient locations.
+Contact Us to schedule your appointment, today.